Enlightened absolutism: Major nations

 Empress Catherine II of Russia sponsored the Russian Enlightenment.
 She incorporated many ideas of Enlightenment philosophers, especially Montesquieu, in her Nakaz, which was intended to revise Russian law.
 However, inviting the famous French philosopher Denis Diderot to her court worked out poorly.

 Charles III, King of Spain from 1759 to 1788, tried to rescue his empire from decay through far-reaching reforms such as weakening the Church and its monasteries, promoting science and university research, facilitating trade and commerce, modernizing agriculture and avoiding wars.
 The centralization of power in Madrid angered the local nobility, and challenged the traditional autonomy of cities, and so resistance grew steadily.
 Consequently, Spain relapsed after his death.

 Emperor Joseph II, ruler of Austria 1780–1790, was over-enthusiastic, announcing so many reforms that had so little support that revolts broke out, and his regime became a comedy of errors.

 In some countries the initiative came not from rulers but from senior officials such as the Marquis of Pombal, who was Joseph I of Portugal's Secretary of State.
 For a brief period in Denmark Johann Friedrich Struensee attempted to govern in terms of Enlightenment principles.
 After issuing 1,069 decrees in 13 months covering many major reforms, his enemies overthrew him, and he was executed and quartered.

+Modern use

+Reza Shah Pahlavi, relying upon a coalition of secular constitutionalists, liberal-democratic thinkers, traditional clergy, and the general population, enacted a form of enlightened absolutism, seeking to modernize Iran by combining absolute monarchism with liberal ideas.
+He reformed the bureaucracy, promoted religious tolerance, and fostered economic growth, all the while restoring a monarchial institution and preserving an authoritarian governance structure.
+His son continued this until his overthrow in 1979.

+Crown Prince Mohammad bin Salman, prime minister and de facto ruler of Saudi Arabia (an absolute monarchy) has been described as a modern-day enlightened monarch.
+Since assuming power as crown prince in 2017, he has enacted widespread reforms which have reduced the power of Wahhabi clergy and religious police in a theocratic kingdom.
+However, Saudi Arabia remains an authoritarian state, with a poor human rights record and frequent jailing and political persecution of political dissidents.